wwarthen/RomWBW/Source/Doc/UserGuide.md

 that allows you to use 64 CP/M filesystem slices and a 384KB FAT filesystem.

 # Disk Preparation

+There are two approaches to preparing disks for use by RomWBW.

+- **Manual**: Use RomWBW itself to format empty disks and then transfer files over to the disks.
+- **Images**: Use a modern computer to write a pre-built disk image including files to a disk.

+This section of the document describes the manual process of preparing empty disks that are ready for use by an operating system.
+You will need to refer to [Transferring Files] for more information on getting files onto the disks.
+You will also need to follow the instructions in [Operating Systems] to make disks bootable.

+Alternatively, you can use the pre-built RomWBW disk images to quickly create disk media that already has a large selection of files and bootable operating system slices.
+Using images to prepare a disk is documented in [Disk Images].
+You do not need to follow the instructions in this section if you want to use disk images.

 ## Floppy Disk Formatting